grimoire/mmdetection-to-tensorrt/docs/getting_started.md

 trt_model = mmdet2trt(... , enable_mask = True)
 ```

+> [!NOTE]
+>
-**Note**: the mask output is of shape `[batch_size, num_boxes, 28, 28]`, the post-process of masks have not been included in the model.
+> The mask output is of shape `[batch_size, num_boxes, 28, 28]`, the post-process of masks have not been included in the model.
 Please implement it by yourself if you want to integrate the converted engine into your own project.